-For fiscal year 2013, the Compensation Committee established the performance goal of EBITDA of \$192.8 million, which must be met for an executive officer's annual incentive award opportunity to be funded at 200% of his or her target award.
-As our fiscal year 2013 EBITDA of \$243.4 million exceeded the goal, payment of up to 200% of the target awards was authorized to fund the plan for our executive officers, subject to the individual payout determinations discussed below.
+For fiscal year 2014, the Compensation Committee established the performance goal of EBITDA5 of \$250.6 million, which must be met for an executive officer's annual incentive award opportunity to be funded at the maximum of his or her award.
+As our fiscal year 2014 EBITDA of \$305.2 million exceeded the goal, payment of the maximum awards was authorized to fund the plan for our executive officers, subject to the individual payout determinations discussed below.